callumcurtis/firehose/docs/research.md

 (delayed materialization) (R.11).
 - Hive for auditing (R.11)
 - Consumers must be idempotent and use a distributed cache with expiry to avoid repeating computation (R.11)
+- Kappa architecture is becoming dominant (R.37)
+- Batch processing is now a downstream process in the streaming pipeline (R.37)
+- Sources: event sourcing (from applications) or CDC (from DBs) (R.37)
 - Tooling technologies
     - Big data querying UI (R.17)
     - Dataflow mocking tool for creating sampled inputs for unit tests (R.17)